Argonaemo/100-days-of-code/log.md

 **Today Progress**: Connect with smart contract and dispaly some user data from wallet that connected.

 **Thoughts** Almost finished the course.

+### Day 14: 27 January 2022

+**Today Progress**: Finishing my second tutorial for blockchain.

+**Thoughts** Definitely happy, thought to continue the third one that also maybe the last one before actually build my own project from scratch, who knows.